Correct-Syntax/ui-style-lang/README.md

 # Features

 * Written in pure Python with minimal dependancies (just wxPython and the standard library)
-* Over 15 CSS properties already supported
+* Over 12 CSS properties already supported
 * Draw circles, rectangles, squares, & text with the drawing API
+* Inline and stylesheet styles are supported

 # Development